 Additional Buyer’s Stamp Duty (ABSD)

-The ABSD was introduced on 8 December 2011.
-It aimed to moderate strong investment demand by local and foreign buyers of residential property.
-ABSD aims ensure that residential property remains affordable for Singaporeans and that the prices move in tandem with economic fundamentals.
-ABSD apply on top of BSD payable on the purchase of immovable residential properties in Singapore.
-The ABSD rates were raised on 12 January 2013 to stabilise the residential property market and avert the risk of a more drastic price correction in the future, which could have a destabilising effect on the economy.
+The Government introduced ABSD on 8 December 2011.
+It aims to moderate demand for residential property, thereby ensuring that residential property remains affordable for Singaporeans and that prices move in tandem with economic fundamentals.
+ABSD applies on top of BSD payable on the purchase of immovable residential properties in Singapore.
+The ABSD rates were last revised on 6 July 2018 to stabilise the residential property market and avert the risk of a more drastic price correction in the future, which could have a destabilising effect on the economy.

-The relevant SSD and ABSD rates can be found on IRAS website at www.iras.gov.sg.
+The relevant BSD, SSD and ABSD rates can be found on IRAS website at www.iras.gov.sg.